Antibody Therapy Section

 Research

-We started to apply what we learned from our GPC3 project to explore other glypicans in cancer.
-We found that GPC2 protein was expressed in nearly half of neuroblastoma cases and that GPC2 knockout inactivated Wnt/β-catenin signaling and reduced the expression of the target gene, N-Myc, an oncogenic driver of neuroblastoma tumorigenesis.
-Furthermore, we conducted the proof-of-concept study that showed CAR T cells and immunotoxins targeting GPC2 could inhibit neuroblastoma growth in mouse models.
-As a result, we reported GPC2 to be a new therapeutic target in neuroblastoma.
+In recent years, we have applied the knowledge gained from our research on GPC3 to explore the role of other glypicans in cancer.
+Notably, we discovered that GPC2 protein expression was evident in nearly half of neuroblastoma cases.
+Inactivating GPC2 through knockout led to the suppression of Wnt/β-catenin signaling and a reduction in the expression of N-Myc, a critical driver of neuroblastoma tumorigenesis.
+Building on this finding, we conducted a proof-of-concept study demonstrating that CAR T cells and immunotoxins targeting GPC2 could effectively hinder neuroblastoma growth in mouse models.
+Consequently, we established GPC2 as a novel therapeutic target for neuroblastoma.

 Engineering antibody therapeutics for treating cancer: immunotoxins and CAR T cells

-To overcome the limitations of antibody-based immunotherapy for solid tumors, we used multiple antibody technologies to generate large panels of human and xenogeneic antibodies and utilized multiple effector mechanisms to improve the anti-tumor activity of our tumor antigen-specific monoclonal antibodies.
-We have developed multiple strategies with different mechanisms of actions, such as immunotoxins, ADCs and CAR T cells.
-Our research program focuses on the development and implementation of antibody-based immunotherapeutic strategies for the treatment of solid tumors, including hepatocellular carcinoma (HCC), pancreatic cancer, neuroblastoma and mesothelioma.
-The strategies developed in our program may be applicable to other solid tumors.
+To address the limitations of antibody-based immunotherapy in the context of solid tumors, we've harnessed various antibody technologies to create extensive libraries of human and xenogeneic antibodies.
+We've also employed multiple effector mechanisms to enhance the anti-tumor efficacy of our tumor antigen-specific monoclonal antibodies.
+Our research program is dedicated to the development and application of antibody-based immunotherapeutic strategies for treating solid tumors, including hepatocellular carcinoma (HCC), pancreatic cancer, neuroblastoma, and mesothelioma.
+The strategies developed within our program hold promise for potential application in the treatment of other solid tumors.

-Mesothelin is highly expressed in mesothelioma and various solid tumors.
+Mesothelin, highly expressed in mesothelioma and other major solid tumors, has been the focus of our research.
 We previously isolated HN1, a human monoclonal antibody that disrupts the mesothelin-MUC16 interaction.
-Our recent research has been focused on the targeting of the membrane proximal region of mesothelin for enhanced anti-tumor activities.
-As a result, we isolated YP218, a unique rabbit monoclonal antibody targeting the C-terminal portion of mesothelin close to the tumor cell surface.
+Our recent efforts have centered on targeting the membrane-proximal region of mesothelin to enhance anti-tumor activities.
+As a result, we've isolated YP218, a unique rabbit monoclonal antibody targeting the C-terminal portion of mesothelin near the tumor cell surface.
+Through collaboration with Raffit Hassan (NCI), we've developed CAR T cells based on humanized YP218, demonstrating their remarkable efficacy against mesothelin-positive tumors in mouse models.

-Single domain antibodies (also commonly called nanobodies) are known to bind restricted epitopes that may be inaccessible to conventional antibodies.
-To make a large single domain phage library, we established a method based on PCR-Extension Assembly and Self-Ligation (named ‘EASeL’) to construct a VNAR single domain antibody library from six nurse sharks (Ginglymostoma cirratum) in collaboration with Martin Flajnik (University of Maryland).
-We conducted next-generation sequencing analysis of 1.2 million shark VNAR single domains and showed that our shark single domain library is highly diverse.
-In addition, we applied the EASeL method to construct VHH single domain phage libraries from 20 camels (Camelus dromedaries).
-Single domain antibodies isolated from our phage libraries can have a high affinity (KD = 1 nM or less) for their tumor or viral antigens.
+Single-domain antibodies, commonly referred to as nanobodies, are known for their ability to bind to restricted epitopes that may be inaccessible to conventional antibodies.
+To create a large and diverse single-domain phage library, we introduced a method called PCR-Extension Assembly and Self-Ligation (EASeL) to construct a VNAR single-domain antibody library from nurse sharks (Ginglymostoma cirratum) in collaboration with Martin Flajnik (University of Maryland).
+Subsequently, we conducted next-generation sequencing analysis of 1.2 million shark VNAR single domains, demonstrating the high diversity of our shark single-domain library.
+Moreover, we applied the EASeL method to construct VHH single-domain phage libraries from dromedary camels (Camelus dromedaries).
+Single-domain antibodies isolated from these phage libraries exhibit high affinity (KD < 1 nM) for their respective tumor or viral antigens.
+These single-domain antibodies have been employed in the engineering of CAR-T cells, immunotoxins, and other therapeutic platforms for cancer treatment.

-Antibody engineering is typically carried out by displaying antibody fragments on the surface of microorganisms (e.g. phage, bacteria and yeast).
-We established a new antibody engineering method known as 'mammalian cell display' that is adapted from yeast cell display.
-Using this approach, antibody fragments are expressed on human HEK-293 cells, and high affinity antigen binders are isolated from a combinatory library via flow cytometry.
+Antibody engineering traditionally involves displaying antibody fragments on the surface of microorganisms (e.g., phage, bacteria, and yeast).
+We have introduced a novel antibody engineering method known as 'mammalian cell display,' which is adapted from yeast display.
+With this approach, antibody fragments are expressed on mammalian cells, and high-affinity antigen binders are isolated from a combinatorial library using flow cytometry.

-Drug resistance is an important component of tumor biology that requires a complex cellular environment for study.
-We have established ex vivo tumor spheroid models using cell lines and primary patient cells in collaboration with Shuichi Takayama (University of Michigan) and V. Courtney Broaddus (UCSF).
-This allows us to study the molecular mechanisms of antibody drug resistance in a physiologically relevant cellular model.
-We have also used microarrays to profile gene expression in both spheroids and monolayers to identify new targets specific to the 3D biological structure of cancer.
+Drug resistance is a critical aspect of tumor biology that demands a complex cellular environment for study.
+In collaboration with Shuichi Takayama (University of Michigan) and V. Courtney Broaddus (UCSF), we've established ex vivo tumor spheroid models utilizing both cell lines and primary patient cells.
+These models enable the study of the molecular mechanisms of drug resistance within a physiologically relevant cellular framework.
+Additionally, we've employed microarrays to profile gene expression in both spheroids and monolayers, leading to the identification of new targets specific to the 3D biological structure of cancer.

 Teaching Interests